Visual research of the Elusive nature of memory

 However, again, as history shows, the desire to remember appears to be stronger than repressions – the verses by Osip Mandelstam – a poet, repressed by the Stalinist regime, are with us today: his wife Nadezhda learned them by heart.

 The visual aspect has become part of the essentially text-centered project for one obvious reason.
-Having been engaged in photography and photo criticism for more than 10 years, a long time ago did I realize that any conversation about this medium would be impossible without referring to the phenomenon of memory, to the endless paradoxes inherent in the coupling of the camera and the world: the oppositions of an elusive moment and our desire to preserve it; the purely personal opinion and constant claims for objectivity; the processes of remembering and forgetting.
+Having been engaged in photography and photo criticism for more than 10 years, a long time ago I realized that any conversation about this medium would be impossible without referring to the phenomenon of memory, to the endless paradoxes inherent in the coupling of the camera and the world: the oppositions of an elusive moment and our desire to preserve it; the purely personal opinion and constant claims for objectivity; the processes of remembering and forgetting.
 That is exactly why photography, as a tool and practice (of a photographer as a collector and a keeper of subjective imprints of reality) will always be critically important.

 "The Art of (Not) Forgetting" – both as an exhibition and a photobook – is a collection of revelations that 28 people from Belarus, at the beginning of 2021, personally defined as the most painful (1) and the most resourceful ones (2).

 56 stories about humiliation and happiness, death and love, shame and meaningful revelation.
 In these images one can see the faces of people who laugh or cry, shine with happiness or feel blocked by personal traumas, strive to forget or desperately try to remember.
 They are of different ages and professions, statuses and occupations.
-Their emotions would be preserved in the images I took, but the search for a way to present the material, in which memories could gain a greater resonance and power – at the level of the spoken word – remained relevant.
+Their emotions are preserved in the images I took, but the search for a way to present the material, in which memories could gain a greater resonance and power – at the level of the spoken word – remained relevant.

 If shared, any individual act of remembering can become collective and have a long-term impact.
 The mutual exchange of one's intimate thoughts with the Other is worthy of attention as a symbolic practice in the "space of power" we are able to create ourselves.
 Under cruel and inhuman conditions we are forced to live today, I would like us to turn to our past more often and not to devaluate the wonderful moments we were lucky to experience.
 I offer to perceive them as personal, immensely significant and precious treasures – still no less important for other people, either.